Luke Raley Player Props: Rays vs. Braves

 Luke Raley At The Plate

-- Raley has an RBI in 24 of 67 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in three contests.
+- Raley has driven in a run in 24 games this year (35.3%), including nine games with more than one RBI (13.2%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.